gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 = go get -u github.com/derekparker/delve/cmd/dlv
 ```

 With Delve installed we can start analysing the core file by running `dlv core <path to service binary> <core file>`.
-We start from listing all goroutines that were running when the coredump was taken.
+We start by listing all goroutines that were running when the coredump was taken.
 Delve's `goroutines` command does exactly this:

 ```
 = dlv core example/server/server core.1628